Ocean and Wildlife

 Kalpitiya, located 130 km north of Bandaranaike International Airport, is a stunning coastal region on Sri Lanka’s western belt.
 Nestled between the Puttalam Lagoon and the Indian Ocean, the 48 km-long peninsula is known for its pristine sandy beaches and marine biodiversity.

 Kalpitiya comprises 14 surrounding islands—including Battalangunduwa, Palliyawatta, and Dutch Bay—covering 1,673 hectares, and has been part of a tourism development project since 2008.
 Recognized as a marine sanctuary, Kalpitiya features bar reefs, mangroves, saltpans, and sand dunes, serving as vital breeding grounds for marine life.
-Its coastal waters attract dolphins, whales, sea turtles, and the rare dugong, making it a top destination for eco-tourism and marine adventures.
+Its coastal waters attract dolphins, whales, sea turtles, making it a top destination for eco-tourism and marine adventures.